Nonkululeko-Ma/HabbitTracker/README.md

 # Getting Started with Create React App
-# A habit Tracker it helps the user monitor their daily habit by tracking it daily, wealky or montly progress.
+# A habit Tracker it helps the user monitor their daily habit by tracking it daily, weekly or monthly progress.
 # It also allow users to set goals, log activities and monitor it over time.
-# To run it, you need to have Node js and npm. it must be install on your machine then run by npm start.
+# To run it, you will need to have Node js and npm. it must be install on your machine, then run by "npm start".
+# This App was build using Javascript and React framework.

 # Screanshot imagise showing the front end of the App.
 ![alt text](image.png)